LightningHawks6032/Rover_Ruckus_2018-19/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 Hardware: Each robot's hardware class, including some other classes for specific hardware components

-OfficialRobot: All OFFICIAL opmodes for our Official Robot for use in competition

 PreliminaryRobot: All OFFICIAL opmodes for our Preliminary Robot for use in competition

+QualifierRobot: All OFFICIAL opmodes for our Qualifier Robot for use in competition

 TestOpmodes: A collection of opmodes that test code for the robot to later be integrated with the competition code